 If you’re already using category paths within your product URLs, make sure you’re using the canonical tag to point to the primary version of each product – this will also resolve the issue, although top-level products would be the best option.

 Also, if you’re switching to top-level products, make sure you get your developer to create a rewrite rule to redirect old product URLs, as by default, Magento will not redirect them.

-Magento category and sub-category pages will generally serve large numbers of products via different pages (pagination), which will mean the same content is being used on different variations of the same page.
+Magento product list pages will use pagination to break up a large list of products, which will usually mean the same content is being used on different variations of the same page.
 These pages should really use the rel next and prev tag, which was introduced by Google in 2011 to help webmasters illustrate that they are paginated pages.

 The tag, which can be added to the pagination links or via the <head> would look like this:

 I’d suggest using a noindex, follow meta robots tag alongside rel next and prev.